Horned helmet of Henry VIII: Background

-Although commonly known as the "horned helmet", the piece is an armet enclosing the entire head, not a helmet.
+Although commonly known as the "horned helmet", the piece is an armet enclosing the entire head.
 It was commissioned, as part of a full suit of armour, by Maximilian I in 1511 as a gift for Henry VIII.
 Henry and Maximilian had recently forged an alliance, as part of the Holy League, in the War of the League of Cambrai against France.
 (The Holy Roman Empire had, until 1510, been on the French side.)
 In 1509, Henry had married Catherine of Aragon, whose sister, Joanna of Castile, was married to Maximilian's son Philip.

 Maximilian ordered his court armourer Konrad Seusenhofer to produce the armour, although its engraving was carried out by an Augsburg goldsmith, and the suit was completed in 1514.
 The suit was delivered to Henry later that year, at the same time as another suit that he had commissioned was delivered.
 The suit was the second gift of armour made to Henry by Maximilian.
 The first had been a suit of tournament parade armour made in 1510 by Flemish armourer Guillem Margot.
 Maximilian had the gift embossed with devices of the House of Burgundy, which Maximilian had joined through his wife Mary of Burgundy, and the pomegranate device of Catherine.